tyroguru/BPFTrace-hol/usdt.md

 ### Additional Facebook related note:

 If an application has been converted to use large pages for its text region then this causes USDT probes (and uprobes) to not work (see task T22479091).
-The only workaround for this at the minute is to explictly exclude functions that contain USDT probes from being included in the large page relocation process.
-We do this by using the `NEVER_HUGIFY()` macro to specifiy that a function should never be relocated to a large page.
-Obviously you will need to consider whether you want to sacrific performance for observability here.
+The only workaround for this at the minute is to explicitly exclude functions that contain USDT probes from being included in the large page relocation process.
+We do this by using the `NEVER_HUGIFY()` macro to specify that a function should never be relocated to a large page.
+Obviously you will need to consider whether you want to sacrifice performance for observability here.

 ### Non-Folly way (External to Facebook!)